Overview

 Run the migration generation command:

-This creates SQL migration files in
+This generates SQL migration files in

 Review Migrations